 Think of Vienna and you might not automatically think of Herbie Hancock or Natalie Cole.
 Or Dave Brubeck.
 Or Liza Minnelli.
 Or John Scofield.
 But those are just some of the big names that have appeared at the Vienna Jazz Festival – Jazzfest Wien.

-Prestigiousfestival that features both global stars and regional talent
+- Prestigious festival that features both global stars and regional talent

 - Often dips into other genres, too, such as soul and blues

 - See also:

-And the venues match the stature of the performers, with concerts typically held in the Vienna State Opera House and the old town hall (Altes Rathaus), as well as in more traditional jazz and music clubs.
+And the venues match the stature of the performers, with concerts typically taking place in the Vienna State Opera House and the old town hall (Altes Rathaus), as well as in more traditional jazz and music clubs.

 (Vienna itself has a small, but vibrant, jazz scene and history.
 Multiple Grammy winner, Joe Zawinul, was born here, for example.)

-2019 dates and tickets
+Dates and tickets